 The Doctor of Philosophy qualification (known in Oxford as the DPhil and elsewhere as PhD) is an advanced research degree representing a significant and substantial piece of independent research.
 Examination is by submission of a thesis and an oral examination (viva).

-Students who undertake doctoral study are normally admitted as Probationer Research Students (PRS) and are then taken through two formal progress assessments to ensure that their work is developing satisfactorily.
-All graduates meet regularly with their academic supervisors (see also the Divisional Code of Practice on Supervision) and the University has a wealth of additional structures and resources in place to ensure that students are well supported throughout their studies.
+Students who undertake doctoral study are normally admitted as Probationer Research Students (PRS), and are then taken through two formal progress assessments to ensure that their work is developing satisfactorily.
+The Division has a Code of Practice on Supervision, which sets out the expectations placed on the primary supervisor, their appointment and their responsibilities.
+It also offers recommended meeting frequencies and procedures for changing supervision arrangements.
+There is a separate checklist of topics to cover in initial meetings (Annexe A), and a set of research student responsibilities (Annexe B).
+The University has a wealth of additional structures and resources in place to ensure that students are well supported throughout their studies.
 It is expected that the thesis will be submitted after three, or at most four, years from the date of admission.

 Requirements for admission and progression vary a little by discipline and in most cases students are required to undertake, or have undertaken, a masters programme as preparation for doctoral study.
 Information about admissions criteria, how to apply and application deadlines can be found on the University’s Graduate Admissions webpages.